-- a) consider the following issues: - does the study involve invasive techniques, e.g. biopsy, contrast agent, transcranial magnetic stimulation? - will samples of material be taken by non-invasive methods, e.g. urine, or saliva? - does the study involve a deliberate modification of human behaviour, using, for instance, techniques such as different types of cognitive training, psychotherapy, etc. (this also applies to situations where the intervention is expected to benefit the patients, e.g. improve their memory)? - does the study address controversial issues or topics that require particular tact and caution? - is the study long, tiring and physically or mentally taxing?
+- a) consider the following issues: - does the study involve invasive techniques, e.g. biopsy, contrast agent, transcranial magnetic stimulation? - will samples of material be taken by non-invasive methods, e.g. urine, or saliva? - does the study involve a deliberate modification of human behaviour, using, for instance, techniques such as different types of interventions, cognitive training, psychotherapy, etc. (this also applies to situations where the intervention is expected to benefit the patients, e.g. improve their memory)? - does the study address controversial issues or topics that require particular tact and caution? - is the study long, tiring and physically or mentally taxing? - has the researcher planned for the procedure to include methods of debriefing after the events in which the study participants took part? - has the researcher planned for assistance to study participants in the event of crisis, including the releasing of emotional load?

-- has the researcher planned for the procedure to include methods of debriefing after the events in which the study participants took part? - has the researcher planned for assistance to study participants in the event of crisis, including the releasing of emotional load? - b) provide information concerning: - the kind of medical intervention, the kind of sampled biological material or the psychological intervention method; - the potential procedure for debriefing or waiver of it (if applicable); - the ways to minimise study risk for the study participants.
+- the kind of medical intervention, the kind of sampled biological material or the psychological intervention method; - the potential procedure for debriefing or waiver of it (if applicable); - the ways to minimise study risk for the study participants.

-2.3 Will the study use human genetic material?
+2.3 Does the study use human genetic material?
+Does your research involve processing of genetic information?